You May be Able to Change the Amount of Alimony you are Currently Receiving

 Even if you do not have a monetary alteration clause in your agreement, it’s not unusual for courts to grant a temporary change in alimony due to temporary hardship.
 For example, if you are laid off, it’s possible to lower alimony payments until you can find another job.

 Another round of stay-at-home orders was announced in various states to combat a second wave of COVID-19.
 This means that more non-essential businesses will be laying off staff or even closing altogether.
 As cases surge, it’s also possible that you may come down with COVID-19 and be unable to work.
 If COVID-19 affects your income and your ex won't agree to a temporary reduction, then you'll need to search for lawyers for alimony in Los Angeles for help.

 Luckily, a California Judicial Council passed emergency rule #13, making it easier to temporarily adjust child or spousal support payments.
 Courts have been flooded with public health related cases, so it’s been taking them longer to get to less pressing matters like divorce and marriage.
 Under the new emergency rule #13, alimony payments can be backdated so start the date the request for adjustment was mailed, instead of starting on the day the court processes the request.

-If your ex-spouse has refused to talk about changing the spousal support amount or refuses to adjust the amount, you should contact an alimony attorney Los Angeles.
+If your ex-spouse has refused to talk about changing the spousal support amount or refuses to adjust the amount, you should contact an attorney for postmarital negotiations.
 This will ensure that your case will be heard by a neutral third party in court.
 As the economy of 2020 affects many Americans, you are not the only one trying to adjust the spousal support paid each month.
-The Law Offices of Nigel Burns consists of aggressive lawyers for alimony in Los Angeles that will make a case for why your alimony payments need to be changed.
+The Law Offices of Nigel Burns consists of aggressive lawyers for fair financial support in Los Angeles that will make a case for why your alimony payments need to be changed.